freenas/freenas-docs/userguide/jails.rst

 Use the arrow keys to select an option and press :kbd:`spacebar` to toggle the value.
 Press :kbd:`Enter` when satisfied with the jail options.
-The port begin to compile and install.
+The port begins to compile and install.

-.. note:: The configuration screen is not shown again.
-Redisplay it by typing :command:`make config`.
-Change the settings, then rebuild with :command:`make clean install clean`.
+.. note:: After options have been set, the configuration screen is normally not shown again.
+Use :command:`make config` to display the screen and change options before rebuilding the port with :command:`make clean` install clean.

 Many ports depend on other ports.
 Those other ports also have configuration screens that are shown before compiling begins.
 It is a good idea to watch the compile until it finishes and the command prompt returns.

-The port is registered in the same package database that manages packages when it is installed.
-The :command:`pkg info` command can be used to determine what was installed.
+Installed ports are registered in the same package database that manages packages.
+The :command:`pkg info` can be used to determine which ports were installed.

 .. _Starting Installed Software: